If you’re an avid bird-watcher, I think you’ll be delighted to know that Oregon has different types of finches.

 With its vibrant yellow and black plumage, this small bird is a common sight in the state’s gardens, parks, and woodlands.

-The American Goldfinch is a social bird, often seen in small flocks and known for its pleasant, warbling song.
+The American Goldfinch is a social bird often seen in small flocks.
+It is known for its pleasant, warbling song.

-One interesting fact about the American Goldfinch is that it undergoes a dramatic change in appearance depending on the season.
+One interesting fact about the American Goldfinch is that its appearance dramatically changes depending on the season.

 In winter, males and females become much paler, with a whitish-gray belly and less distinct markings.